 Campers may check-in between 3:00 - 10:00 p.m. on Friday evening or between 7:00 - 9:00 a.m. on Saturday morning.
 The dining hall will be closed for Saturday breakfast so please plan accordingly.
 Programs begin on Saturday at 9:00 or 10:00 a.m. and run until 5:00 p.m.
 Campers will be served lunch and dinner on Saturday and breakfast Sunday morning.

-The designated leader will check-in at registration office in the administration building (approximately one mile past the main gate on the left) and register the unit or group.
+The designated leader will check-in at the registration office in the administration building (approximately one mile past the main gate on the left) and register the unit or group.
 Registration lines can be a long on busy weekends so please be patient.
 To facilitate a quicker registration process, please be sure to have all of the mandatory paperwork:

 - Camp roster, two copies

-2. Youth Protection Training, copy of certificate for every adult;
+- Youth Protection Training, copy of certificate for every adult

-3. Current BSA Annual Health and Medical Record (Part A & B for all Scouting events) for every participant, two copies alphabetized in an envelope or notebook (one to keep in campsite and one to turn in during registration);
+- BSA Annual Health and Medical Record (Part A & B for all Scouting events), current copy for every participant, two copies alphabetized in an envelope or notebook (one to keep in campsite and one to turn in during registration)

 - Hazardous Weather Training, copy of certificate for one adult in the group (taken online within past years)

 When registration is complete, the staff will assign campsites and campers may then proceed to their campsite.
-When you arrive at your campsite, please inspect your campsite and any rental equipment (cots or tents) to make sure there are no safety issues or prior damages.
-If your cots or tents have any problems please report it immediately to staff.
 All Bovay campsites have a pavilion with multiple picnic tables and a red fire water bucket.
 Distribute wristbands to all youth and adults.
 All persons onsite must wear their designated wristbands at all times.
 Wristband colors determine which rotation schedule the Scout should follow.
 Please follow the specified rotation schedule as the program is designed for a specific number of youth at each outpost.